milesj/shapeshifter/README.md

 ### Options

 * `--help`, `-h` - Displays a help menu.
 * `--nullable`, `-n` - Marks all attributes as nullable by default.
   Defaults to false.
-(Flow only)

-* `--required`, `-r` - Marks all attributes as required by default.
-Defaults to false.
-(React and TypeScript only)

 * `--indent` - Defines the indentation characters to use in the generated output.
 Defaults to 2 spaces.
 * `--format` - The format to output to.
 Accepts "react", "flow", or "typescript".
 Defaults to "react".
 * `--schemas` - Include schema class exports in the output.
 Defaults to "false".
 * `--attributes` - Include an attribute list in the schema class export.
   Defaults to "false".
 * `--types` - Include type definition exports in the output.
 Defaults to "false".

 ## Documentation